Econ 102 - Principles of Macroeconomics » Spring 2020 » iVAT Credit Theory Banking

 When a bank customer deposits physical currency into a bank:

-A. The customer is swapping liabilities, and the customer is receiving physical currency, in exchange for bank assets.
+A. The customer is swapping assets, and the customer is receiving a checking account balance, in exchange for physical currency.

 B. The customer is reducing the size of its balance sheet.